DirtyHarryLYL/HAKE-Action-Torch/DATASET.md

 ## Preparing HAKE dataset/models for Activity2Vec

-For the downloading of HAKE dataset, please follow these steps:
+For the downloading of HAKE dataset/models, please follow these steps:

 1. prepare a directory with enough free space(more than 60GB) to store data.
 ```